kushalsamant/coherence/docs/STRUCTURE_CLEANUP.md

 # Structure Cleanup Status

+## Status: ✅ Complete

+All structure cleanup tasks have been completed.
+The monorepo structure is now clean and organized.

 ## Overview

 This document tracks the cleanup of duplicate folders and nested structure issues in the monorepo.